pypa/virtualenv/.github/SECURITY.md

 If you cannot tell which side a finding falls on, report it and we will assess it.

+The [threat model](THREAT_MODEL.md) gives the reasoning behind these lists.
+It covers what virtualenv trusts, its trust boundaries and the current controls, and its [assurance case](THREAT_MODEL.md#assurance-case) maps each in-scope item to the code and tests that enforce it, with the date of our last review.
+On a conflict we follow this policy and fix the threat model.

 ## How a report is handled

 1. **Triage.** Confirm the report, decide whether it is a vulnerability under the scope above, and set a severity.